My visit to Dominican Republic was supported & arranged by the Dominican Republic Ministry of Tourism & Go Dominican

 Looking for off the beaten path ideas for the Caribbean?
 Check out Puerto Rico’s Culebra Island

 Take a tour of a cigar shop

 Not just Cuba is renowned for its fine cigars.
 Dominican Republic has a long history of cigar making.
-Pop in an learn a little about the history, tobaccos used and even take a crack at rolling one yourself.
+Pop in and learn a little about the history, tobacco used, and even take a crack at rolling one yourself.

 Fort San Felipe

 Get a historical feel for Puerto Plata exploring the fort and grounds surrounding it.
 Admission is free and informative headsets are available.

 Other Things To Do In Puerto Plata

 One of the best day trips for adventure travelers visiting the North Atlantic Dominican Republic Coast.
 Exactly as the name implies, there are 27 dazzling waterfalls to explore in this area.
 Check out day tours here.

 A monkey rescue where you’ll have the chance to see and watch squirrel monkeys.
 Monkeys here are rescued on the island and free to roam the jungle.
 There is also a zipline at the rescue where proceeds help benefit the community.

 Head to Cabarete Beach to sneak in a ride, or for those without much experience get a surf lesson in.